mohsenoid/Android-Interview-Questions/JAVA.md

 ![Android Interview - Java Questions](images/java.png)

 ## Java Programming Questions
-1. #### Why is Java said to be platform independent?
+1. #### Why is Java said to be platform-independent?

+   - WORA: “write once, run anywhere”.
-   - The execution of the code does not depend upon the OS
+   - The execution of the code does not depend upon the OS.

 2. #### What are the differences between a `SparseArray` and `Hashmap`?